betterscientificsoftware/bssw.io/Site/BSSwFellowshipProgram/People/KatzDa.md

 Daniel is a Research Associate Professor, Computer Science, Electrical and Computer Engineering, and the School of Information Sciences at The University of Illinois at Urbana-Champaign and Assistant Director for Scientific Software and Applications at the National Center for Supercomputing Applications.

+***Perspectives on the BSSw Fellowship Program:*** I applied to be a BSSw Fellow because I saw this as an opportunity to extend some of the work I had started in software citation to have a larger impact, by encouraging new communities to include software citation as part of their professional culture.
+While this work is a slow activity, I feel that the fellowship has allowed me to help these communities move farther than they otherwise would have.
+I've enjoyed the experience of understanding the projects of the other fellows and getting better insight into ECP.
+Based on what I've learned, I suggest that prospective fellows think about how to expand something they are already doing and increase the impact of their work, rather than proposing something completely new.

 ### Selected resources

 <a href="https://bssw.io/blog_posts/bssw-fellowship-activity-promoting-software-citation" class="link-row">BSSw Blog Post: Promoting Software Citation</a>